Kahnix/Kahnix/README.md

 <h2 align="center">Hi there, I'm Kacper
 </h2>

-<p>I currently work as a Full-Stack Software Developer in the UK.
+<p>I currently work as a Software Engineer.
 I'm a huge enthusiast for open source technologies and love challenging myself by diving head-first into the bleeding-edge of the web ecosystem</p>

 <hr>